zhangdichn/site/docs/go-storage/pairs/index.md

 There are two kinds of `Pair`:

 - Global Pair: Defined in [specs](https://github.com/beyondstorage/specs/blob/master/definitions/pairs.toml), shared across all services.
-- Service Pair: Defined in service's `service.toml` pairs section, only available in current service.
+- System Pair: Defined in service's `service.toml` pairs section, only available in current service.

 ## Available Pairs

-We will document all global pair here and leave service pairs in service's documents.
+We will document all global pair here and leave system pairs in service's documents.

 - [content_md5](./content_md5/)
 - [content_type](./content_type/)